-2½-page generic information security policy concerning insider threats.
+~2-page information security policy template concerning insider threats.

-Delivered as an editable MS Word document, easily customized for your organization's specific needs.
+Supplied as an MS Word document, readily customised for your organisation's specific situation.

 - Information governance

 - Social engineering